MehmetKaplan/tamed-state-machine/README.md

 For setting up the fundamentals of the frontend follow [the steps mentioned here](./frontend/README.md).

+### Example

+For a better understanding of how to use this library, please refer to the [example](./example/README.md).
 ### License

 The license is MIT and full text [here](LICENSE).